seraogianluca/RoomBooking/docs/Tutorial.md

 }
 ````

-The `@JoinColumn` annotation helps Hibernate to figure out that there is a `TEACHER_ID` Foreign Key column in the `classroom_booking` table that defines this associating.
-It's an optional annotation.
+Please note that the `@OneToMany` annotation is used to define the property in *teacher* class that will be used to map the `mappedBy` variable.
+That's why we have a property named *teacher* in the *classroom_booking* class.

 The `@Fetch` decides on whether or not to load all the data belongs to associations as soon as you fetch data from parent table.
 Fetch type supports two types of loading: